Sydneychick2748/password-generator/README.md

-When you are  asked for numbers types to include in the password then you can ckick the ok button if you want numbers or cancel if you do not numbers.
+When you are  asked for numbers types to include in the password then you can click the "ok" button or if you do not numbers then clcik the "cancel" button

 <img width="766" alt="Screen Shot 2022-10-10 at 8 21 55 PM" src="https://user-images.githubusercontent.com/87034052/194989785-23ee216d-7bb1-422b-bdec-8a02e6cb83b1.png">